Canada Mortgage and Housing Corporation

-The CMHC operates with a primary mandate of providing mortgage liquidity, assist in establishing affordable housing development, and provide arms-length advice to the Government of Canada, and housing industry.
+The CMHC operates with a primary mandate of providing mortgage liquidity, assisting in establishing affordable housing development, and providing arms-length advice to the Government of Canada and the housing industry.

-Despite the claim of independence, the Crown Corp acts as Canada's national housing agency.
-As such, it administers Federal housing programs such as the First-time home buyer loan, acts as a mortgage insurer (primarily for high-leverage loans), and provides housing research.
+The crown corporation acts as Canada's national housing agency.
+As such, it administers federal housing programs such as the first-time home buyer loan, acts as a mortgage insurer (primarily for high-leverage loans), and provides housing research.

-The agency's governance is led by an independent board of directors to ensure independence.
-However, the board is appointed by the Government of Canada and the agency is directly accountable to Parliament through the Minister of Families, Children and Social Development, clouding the claim.
+The agency's governance is led by an independent board of directors.
+However, the board is appointed by the Government of Canada and the agency is directly accountable to Parliament through the Minister of Housing, Infrastructure and Communities.

-CMHC is the largest Crown corporation in terms of assets with CA$295 billion in assets as of the second quarter of 2021.
+CMHC is the largest crown corporation in terms of assets, with CA$295 billion in assets as of the second quarter of 2021.